Malynda Hale

 For example, ICE raids, which maybe feel more important to me than you if you don't live in Los Angeles, but it's really in our faces here.

-Or the war in Gaza, or the removal of museum exhibits that talk about slavery, or how Stephen Miller, advisor to Donald Trump, gave a eulogy at Charlie Kirk's funeral, which was a rip-off of a speech by famous Nazi Josef Gebels.
+Or the war in Gaza, or the removal of museum exhibits that talk about slavery, or how Stephen Miller, advisor to Donald Trump, gave a eulogy at Charlie Kirk's funeral, which was a rip-off of a speech by famous Nazi Joseph Gebels.

+Is everything racism?
 That's a question I've been thinking about a lot, and I put out a call for folks of color who might want to discuss this with me.

 Today, we welcome another guest who heard the call and said, Hell yeah!